RS001 – Chemical Hygiene Plan

 Supervisors and their employees shall consider special provisions when handling carcinogens, reproductive hazards or acutely toxic chemicals.
 Whenever possible these materials should be handled within a chemical fume hood or other engineered enclosure.
 Additional provisions include the establishment of designated areas, use of appropriate personal protective equipment, decontamination procedures, and procedures for safe removal of contaminated waste.

-Laboratory supervisors should consider establishing Designated Areas for the safe storage and handling of select carcinogens, reproductive hazards, and acutely toxic chemicals.
+Laboratory supervisors should consider establishing Designated Areas for the safe storage and handling of select carcinogens, reproductive hazards and acutely toxic chemicals.
 Supervisors should evaluate the need to establish a designated area based on the toxicity of the compound(s) being handled, the potential for personnel exposure, and potential for residual contamination.
 A fume hood, a section of a laboratory or an entire laboratory may be delineated as a Designated Area.
 When delineating a Designated Area, the area shall be marked with a sign or label with the following language “Caution – Designated Work Area – Select carcinogens, reproductive hazards, or substances of high acute toxicity may be present.”

-Employees must regularly decontaminate work areas used for carcinogens, reproductive hazards, and acutely toxic chemicals.
+Employees must regularly clean work areas used for carcinogens, reproductive hazards and acutely toxic chemicals.
 These areas must be cleaned with a suitable decontaminant.
 Refer to the SDS for decontamination procedures for specific chemical reagents.
 Supervisors and employees should be advised that hazardous drugs (e.g. antineoplastic agents, antiviral medications, tamoxifen, BrdU, cyclophosphamide, etc.) may not be suitably decontaminated with alcohol.
 A 1-10% bleach solutions is the required surface decontaminant for many hazardous drugs.

 Empty containers used to hold carcinogens, reproductive hazards or acutely toxic materials can be discarded as conventional trash unless the contents were specifically identified by the EPA as U or P listed hazardous waste.
 In such situations the container itself must be discarded as hazardous waste or triple rinsed with a suitable solvent before being discarded.
 In such situations that rinsate must be discarded as hazardous waste.
 Materials used to clean spills of carcinogens, reproductive hazards or acutely toxic chemicals must be placed in an appropriate, sealable container, and discarded as hazardous waste.